 The Certificate of Ministry is designed for students interested in some form of church-related work, such as catechetical, family or youth ministry.
-The certificate requires completion of 12 credit hours in applied theology, offered in collaboration with the Archdiocese of Mobile: 6 credits in field education (MIN 390-393), usually 1 credit per semester during sophomore, junior and senior years, and 6 credits in ministry workshops or seminars (MIN 395).
-For theology majors, these 12 hours fulfill the Program Electives requirement.
-Depending on their area of interest, students may also take other appropriate courses in applied theology (MIN or SPT) to complete these 12 hours.
-As part of the holistic formation for church ministry, recommended by the U.S. Conference of Catholic Bishops (Co-Workers in the Vineyard of the Lord), the certificate also requires completion of a spiritual component, which consists of participation in at least three student retreats or the approved equivalent (such as the summer Catholic Youth Conference), before graduation.
+The certificate requires completion of 12 credit hours in applied theology, offered in collaboration with the Archdiocese of Mobile: 4 credits in field education (MIN 390/392), usually 1 credit per semester during sophomore, junior or senior years; 6 credits in ministry workshops or seminars (MIN 395); and 2 credits in spirituality (SPT) courses [OR 5 credits MIN 395 and 3 credits SPT].
+For theology majors, these 12 hours fulfill the program electives requirement.
+Depending on their area of interest, students may also take other appropriate courses in applied theology (MIN, SPT or THL) to complete these 12 hours.
+As part of the holistic formation for church ministry, recommended by the U.S. Conference of Catholic Bishops (Co-Workers in the Vineyard of the Lord), the certificate also requires completion of an extracurricular spiritual component, which consists of participation in at least three student retreats or the approved equivalent (such as the summer Catholic Youth Conference), before graduation.
 Other forms of applied ministry are available through the course in religious education (for teachers of religion at the elementary or secondary school level), the retreat outreach program of Spring Hill's Campus Ministry (for confirmation and youth groups), and the Catholic Youth Conference college team (summer program for Catholic teens).

 MIN 390.
-Ministry Practicum: Beginners (1-4) Field education offers a work/ learning experience at an approved placement, under the supervision of a mentor and including a weekly reflection meeting, journaling and final paper.
+Ministry Practicum: Beginners (1-4) Field education offers a work/learning experience at an approved placement, under the supervision of a mentor and including a weekly reflection meeting, journaling and final paper.
 Designed to offer students practical ministry experience and opportunities for theological reflection in a seminar setting, one credit of the practicum will require approximately 60 hours at the placement site.
+When these placements connect students with a diverse population and with issues of social justice and social analysis, application may be made for D (diversity) credit, with approval of the chair of theology, through the Core Development Committee.